Cisco router break-ins bypass cyber defenses

 "That feat is only able to be obtained by a handful of nation-state actors," DeWalt said, while declining to name which countries he suspected might be behind the Cisco router attacks.

-The malicious program has been nicknamed "SYNful," a reference to SYN, the signal a router sends when it starts to communicate with another router, a process which the implant exploited, according to FireEye.
+The malicious program has been nicknamed "SYNful" in reference to how the implanted software can jump from router to router using the device's syndication functions.

 Network logs from infected routers suggest the attacks have been taking place for at least a year, FireEye's CEO said.